 I just received a letter, what do I do now?

-If you received a letter stating that you need cross connection/backflow prevention devices tested (click here for Device Test Form), then you need to hire a plumber that is Michigan state certified in cross connections.
+If you received a letter stating that you need cross connection/backflow prevention devices tested (click here for Device Test Form), then you need to hire a plumber that is certified in cross connection testing (click here for the list of Michigan State-certified Testers).
 You can call any Michigan state-certified plumber from this list or any Michigan plumber certified in backflow prevention.
 If you need additional help you may contact our office at 248-858-4991 or 248-858-5370.

 Once the testing is completed and the forms are filled out, either you or the tester need to mail or fax (248-858-7939) the forms to our office.

 If you received a letter stating that part of your system did not pass inspection, you need to arrange to have the violations corrected and the necessary devices fixed or installed.
 Once this is done, contact our office and notify us that you are ready for a re-inspection.

 Can you give me some examples of cross connection occurrences?